datanav/docs/terms.rst

 court's verdict, this shall be agreed between the parties in writing together with the arbitration agreement.

-The agreed legal venue shall be the location where SESAM has its registered address when the case is made before the court or arbitration court.
+The agreed legal venue shall be the location SESAM has its registered address when the case is made before the court or arbitration court.